Active vs Inactive Ingredients in Skincare

 There are thousands of different ingredients and their derivatives on the market so we will cover only the main categories/ingredient families with some of the more well-known and familiar examples.

-These are the components scientifically proven to address specific skin concerns.
+These are the components proven to address specific skin concerns.

 They're the ingredients that deliver the promised results, whether it's reducing wrinkles and fine lines, clearing acne, or brightening hyperpigmentation.